-Starting with the council’s 12 Assistant Directors (AD), Elgood ran a number of initiatives to provide the data needed:
+Starting with the Council’s 12 Assistant Directors (AD), Elgood ran a number of initiatives to provide the data needed:

-- an aptitude test and psychometric test, to determine things such underlying personality traits, motivation and values, and default behaviours in pressurised situations.
+- An aptitude test and psychometric test, to determine things such underlying personality traits, motivation and values, and default behaviours in pressurised situations.

-- a simulation, in which the ADs had to problem solve a true-to-life business scenario.
+- A simulation, in which the AD’s had to problem solve a true-to-life business scenario.
 The simulation was designed to provide the AD’s with an opportunity to display the capabilities the Council had identified as necessary for the role including strategic thinking, business acumen, people leadership and organisational leadership.
 This helped to assess each person’s capabilities and uncover ones they hadn’t demonstrated before.

 - An interview with their line manager to probe specific areas and assess the individual’s appetite and cultural fit for the organisation going forward.

 The outcome of the tests, observations from the interviews and simulation were put into an adapted nine-box grid that captured everyone’s performance and potential.